vasu1303/breeze/README.md

 ## Overview

-Breeze enables users to speak naturally and have their words automatically typed into whichever application is currently focused, whether that's VS Code, Slack, Notion, or any other text input field.
+Breezer enables users to speak naturally and have their words automatically typed into whichever application is currently focused, whether that's VS Code, Slack, Notion, or any other text input field.
 The application runs in the background with minimal resource usage and provides an invisible interface that stays out of your way.

 ## Features